Gallatin National Forest

-The Gallatin National Forest (now known as the Custer-Gallatin National Forest) is a United States National Forest located in South-West Montana.
-Most of the Custer-Gallatin goes along the state's southern border, with some of it a part of North-West Wyoming.
+The Gallatin National Forest (now known as the Custer-Gallatin National Forest) is a United States national forest located in South-West Montana.
+Most of the Custer-Gallatin goes along the state's southern border.
+Some of it is in North-West Wyoming.

 Geography

 The forest area comprises a total of 3411239 acre with around 2129194 acre located in the Gallatin Forest area and 1282045 acre within the Custer.
 Most of the Gallatin borders Yellowstone National Park and is a part of the Greater Yellowstone Ecosystem, an area which encompasses almost 20000000 acre in and around the park.
 The Custer National Forest is spread out along Eastern Montana and the North-West side of Wyoming, with most of its land being held in Montana.
 The forest stretches through about six counties, including Park, Gallatin, Sweet Grass, Madison, Carbon, and Meagher.

 There are six separate mountain ranges within the forest including the Gallatin, Madison, Bridger, Crazy, Absaroka, and Beartooth Ranges.
 The Beartooth's are home to Granite Peak, which at 12799 ft, is the highest point both in the forest and in Montana.
 A separate section of the forest north of Livingston, Montana, is located in the Crazy Mountains which rise over 7000 ft above the Great Plains to the east.
 The forest includes two wilderness areas, the Absaroka–Beartooth and the Lee Metcalf, along with some of the tributaries for the Yellowstone, Madison, and Missouri rivers.